5/15/2025

 Conference Operator

 Ladies and gentlemen, thank you so much.
-We'll now be conducting a question and answer session.
-If you would like to ask a question, please press star one on your telephone keypad.
-The confirmation tone will indicate your line is in the question queue.
-You may press star two to remove your question from the queue.
-Participants using speaker equipment may be necessary to pick up your handset before pressing the star keys.
-One moment please while we pull for your questions.
+We will now be conducting the question and answer session.
+If you would like to ask a question, please press star 1 on your telephone keypad.
+The confirmation total to indicate your line is in the question queue.
+You may press star 2 to remove your question from the queue.
+Participants using speaker equipment, it may be necessary to pick up your handset before pressing the star keys.
+One moment, please, while we poll for your questions.
 Thank you.
-Our first questions come from the line of Joe Panginis with HC Wainwright.
+Our first questions come from the line of Joe Pangenis with HC Grainrate.
 Please proceed with your questions.

 speaker

 Hi, Jonathan and Marina.
 Thanks for taking the call and the questions.
 So first, Jonathan, I wanted to ask about the DFO program, sort of a multi-part question.
-So since you announced the data, how would you describe, you know, what's happening or, you know, with regard to regulatory consultants and your plan or timing for FDA interactions, that's number one.
+So since you announced the data, How would you describe what's happening with regard to regulatory consultants and your plan or timing for FDA interactions?
+That's number one.
 Number two, since again, since the data, how have you streamlined your potential wish list for those regulatory interactions and anything you could share with us regarding thoughts on designs?
 And again, what's the upcoming potential timing for any of these components?

 speaker